openvinotoolkit/openvino/scripts/demo/README.txt

 The sample illustrates the general workflow of using the Intel(R) Deep Learning Deployment Toolkit and performs the following:

-  - Downloads a public SqueezeNet model using the Model Downloader (open_model_zoo\tools\downloader\downloader.py)
+  - Downloads a public SqueezeNet model using the Model Downloader (extras\open_model_zoo\tools\downloader\downloader.py)
-  - Installs all prerequisites required for running the Model Optimizer using the scripts from the "model_optimizer\install_prerequisites" folder
+  - Installs all prerequisites required for running the Model Optimizer using the scripts from the "tools\model_optimizer\install_prerequisites" folder
-  - Converts SqueezeNet to an IR using the Model Optimizer (model_optimizer\mo.py) via the Model Converter (open_model_zoo\tools\downloader\converter.py)
+  - Converts SqueezeNet to an IR using the Model Optimizer (tools\model_optimizer\mo.py) via the Model Converter (extras\open_model_zoo\tools\downloader\converter.py)
-  - Builds the Inference Engine classification_sample (inference_engine\samples\classification_sample)
+  - Builds the Inference Engine classification_sample (samples\cpp\classification_sample)
   - Runs the sample with the car.png picture located in the demo folder

 The sample application prints top-10 inference results for the picture.